Guardians vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have been underdogs three times over their past 10 games and lost every one of those contests.
+- The Guardians have played as the underdog in four of their past 10 games and have gone 1-3 in those contests.

-- In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total six times.
+- When it comes to the over/under, the Guardians and their foes are 7-3-0 in their previous 10 contests.

-- Bookmakers have yet to post a spread in any of the Guardians' past 10 games.
-In four consecutive games, Cleveland and its opponent have gone above the over/under, with the average total set by oddsmakers being 8.8 runs.
+- The Guardians' previous 10 matchups have not had a spread posted by sportsbooks.
+In five straight games, Cleveland and its opponent have topped the over/under, with the average total set by sportsbooks being 8.6 runs.

 Guardians Betting Records & Stats

-- The Guardians have won in 15, or 39.5%, of the 38 contests they have been named as odds-on underdogs this year.
+- The Guardians have come away with 16 wins in the 39 contests they have been listed as the underdogs in this season.

-- Cleveland has entered 30 games this season as the underdog by +105 or more and is 12-18 in those contests.
+- This season, Cleveland has won 12 of its 30 games, or 40%, when it's the underdog by at least +105 on the moneyline.

-- The Guardians have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Guardians have a 48.8% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!